Sample collection and mailing guide

 Before you begin

 Thank you for trusting Little Haven DNA with your feathered family.
-This page will walk you through every step from filling in sample details to mailing your envelope to the lab.
+This guide walks you through the full bird sample process, from entering sample details in your dashboard to mailing your envelope to the lab.

 Fill in sample details